Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Building entries in the encyclopedia are now separated by civilization (as occurs with units and technologies).
+- Ctrl-clicking resource sell buttons now toggles the autosale of that resource.

 * Scenarios
 - Fixed issue which caused a unit killed through effects like bleeding to not count for the completion of quest objectives.